fallow64/CTF_Writeups/LITCTF 2022/Flushed Emoji/README.md

 ## Notes

 1. The python code is horrendous.
 I tried to clean it up a bit, however it's still very messy to follow.
 Just make sure to put your hazmat suit on before reading it.
 2. In my implementation, I make a request to the server for each SQL query.
-This is very inefficient and I could've ran a python file on the server that did the bruteforcing (I'm pretty sure bruteforcing's the correct term) and just printed the final flag.
-But, my implementation works well enoughand that's the most important thing.
+This is very inefficient and I could've ran a python file on the server that did the bruteforcing (I'm pretty sure bruteforcing is the correct term) and just printed the final flag.
+But, my implementation works well enough and that's the most important thing.
 3. The main site checks whether or not you put the correct username and password and says

     > OMG you are like so good at guessing our flag I am lowkey jealoussss.